 The comparison Primary DNS zone vs Secondary DNS zone often raises questions in the inexperienced and those just entering in the Domain Name System world.
 Can we use only the Primary DNS zone, or do we need to implement the Secondary DNS zone?
 Today in our article, we will take a detailed look at these zone types and how they function.
 So, let’s bring it on.

 The DNS server you’re using can handle many zones to manage the DNS namespace better.
 The DNS zone is a part of the domain namespace.
 In most cases, DNS or web hosting companies delegate it, which are responsible for managing the DNS.
 A DNS zone is also an administrative function, it allows control over the most important DNS components, such as the authoritative name servers.

 It would be best to direct your domain to numerous servers, such as web servers, mail servers, and so on, to function effectively.
-You can do it by adding different DNS records to the DNS zone.
+You can do it by adding different DNS records such as A, SOA, PTR, NS, DS record, etc. to the DNS zone.

 The DNS zone is the storage location for all DNS records.
 It is also the only component accountable for the Domain Name System’s existence (DNS).
 Furthermore, the DNS zone contains information about DNS records and administrative contact information for the DNS zone and zone parameters.